sjtuhaav/allanlab/_pages/home.md

 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a small, dynamic group at the Shanghai Jiao Tong University.
+Our aim is to explore and develop novel autonomous marine robotics platforms, afford scientists lower cost and more effective solutions to explore and exploit the oceans.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->